A Case Of Cheque Bounce

 a) The cheque was written well within the validity period.

-b) Lack of fund was the reason why the bank could not honour it.
+b) Lack of fund was the reason why the bank could not honor it.

 c) The cheque was written to pay some liability.

-d) You have to give a written notice of 15 days to the defaulter to pay the amount within 30 days of the dishonour.
+d) You have to give a written notice of 15 days to the defaulter to pay the amount within 30 days of the dishonor.

 e) Despite your written notice, the defaulter failed to repay.